emrahu/WeatherApp/README.md

 * Multiple cities
 * Images can be handled more efficiently
 * Get average temperature for future forecasts

+### Feedback
+This weather app is in active development, I welcome your feedback!
+Here is a way to get in touch:
+* [GitHub Issues](https://github.com/emrahu/WeatherApp/issues) - For generally applicable issues and feedback.

 ### Help
 * Find a bug?
 [Open an issue](https://github.com/emrahu/WeatherApp/issues)